 I’ll show you a map of it and how to get there shortly.

 It’s not difficult to reach or hike to Observation Point from it, and because we don’t know how long the official trail (East Rim) will be closed, it’s better to use this alternative trail in the meantime.

 Why is the main trail to Observation Point (Called East Rim) closed?

-The first thing you’ll want to do is take a screenshot or download this map (or ask for it in the visitor center of Zion):
+1) The first thing you’ll want to do is take a screenshot or download this map (or ask for it in the visitor center of Zion).

-As you can see where it says trail closure is part of the East Rim trail that is connected to “Weeping Rock” and that is the official Observation Point trail that’s closed off.
+As you can see where it says trail closure is part of the East Rim trail and that is the official Observation Point trail that’s closed off.
 You can also find the same exact map on Alltrails too.
 In case you need a direct link, here’s the Alltrails map of East Mesa but I would also take a picture of this map above too.

-The first thing you need to understand is that Zion has 2 main entrance points:
+2) The second thing you need to know is that Zion has 2 main entrance points: